sezero/quakespasm/README.txt

   o  Add a slider for scr_sbaralpha, which now defaults to 0.95
      (slightly transparent, allowing for a nicer status bar)

-  o  Allow player messages longer than 32 chars
+  o  Allow player messages longer than 32 characters

   o  Sockaddr fix for FreeBSD/OSX/etc networking